Love Always: Critical response

 Love Always has received favorable reviews from music critics.
-Alex Henderson of Allmusic gave the album three stars out of five and called "Love Ballad" the "best thing the Hailey brothers have ever done – inside or outside of Jodeci".
+Alex Henderson of AllMusic called "Love Ballad" the "best thing the Hailey brothers have ever done – inside or outside of Jodeci".
 Henderson called the album's ballads and slow jams "above average" and noted a lack of new jack swing and R-rated lyrics of the sort he had observed in Jodeci's music.
 He liked the songs "Now and Forever", "Still Waiting", and "Baby Come Back" and appreciated the 1970s soul music feel.

 Vibe magazine's Michael Gonzalez gave the album a favorable review, writing, "Love Always is a marvelous musical testament to black love in the '90s."
 He enjoyed the production, especially from Rory Bennett, and compared the duo to Frankie Lymon.
 He noticed K-Ci's lyrics in "Baby Come Back" were about his relationship with Mary J. Blige stating "[K-Ci] wails like a man driven crazy by his missteps."
 Gonzalez also liked the songs "Don't Rush (Take Love Slowly)", and "You Bring Me Up".
-Borders Group recommended "You Bring Me Up" and praised the brothers' vocal talent.